darkovasiljkov/xgate-crudProject/README.md

 ```

 ## Testing
-- To test this crud application use softwares like Postman or any other where http requests can be checked.
+- To test this crud application use softwares like Postman or any other where http requests can be checked. <br>
+# Example :
 ### Correct Credentials (200k Redirect): <br>
 ![image](https://github.com/user-attachments/assets/084aeed2-4cd2-4239-9b74-0fd3661549c9)